On the distance

 Then I wake up.
 The ceiling above me is white.
 The bed beside me is warm, but it isn’t you.
 I wonder if you wake beside someone else, and if, in the quiet moment before morning, you ever think of me…or if I’ve faded, like the confetti, into the air.

-Maybe you’ll be there.
+Maybe you’ll be there or maybe not.

 Story: Something in this night.
 Part 1